 The group completed its work and released the National Standards for Arts Education in 1994, the same year the Goals 2000 Act was enacted.
-The 1994 standards established achievement expectations for students at grades 4, 8, and 12.
+The 1994 standards established achievement expectations for students at the 4th, 8th, and 12th grade.
 The introduction to the standards set out the following purposes for that document: